 The products are liquid formulations.
-The paper strips (meta SPC1) are white and printed either on one or both sides.
-Mostly the paper strips are impregnated with the active substance on one side and the other side is printed with colour only.
-The viscosity of the active substance and of the moth paper liquid is stated for which Transfluthrin is mixed with printing colours.
-The bag formulations (meta SPC2 and 3) consist of a spunlace bag which is white or with small drawings.
+The bag formulations (meta SPC1 and 2) consist of a spunlace bag which is white or with small drawings.
 The biocidal products are applied onto the carriers.

 Meta SPC 2 consists of 2 products which differ only slightly in the active substance content and contain mainly co-formulants.
 Therefore, both formulations of meta SPC 2 can be considered as representative for this meta SPC as their physico-chemical properties are expected to be in very small margin.
 All physico-chemical tests are conducted with product 1 of meta SPC 2.